seeramsujay/hardware-qwen/team_roadmap.md

 # Async Team Work-Split Roadmap

-This document outlines the asynchronous work-split for a team of 5 people to build the **ESP32-S3 Cold-Chain Compliance Agent**.
+This document outlines the asynchronous work-split for a team of 5 people to build **CryoKrypton** (formerly ESP32-S3 Cold-Chain Compliance Agent).
 The team consists of **4 highly technical engineers** and **1 QA/Compliance coordinator** (focused on processes, FDA validation, and coordination).

 ---